 Instructions

-- Prep: Preheat oven to 350°F. Make sure your pie crust is thawed completely if using a frozen crust.
-If you are using a homemade pie crust, press the crust into a 9-inch pie plate or pan.
+- Prepare Pie Crust: Make sure your pie crust is thawed completely if using a frozen crust.
+If you are using a homemade pie crust, press the crust into a 9-inch pie pan.
+Use a fork to poke holes into the bottom of the crust.

-- Pour: Pour the mixture into your unbaked pie shell and smooth out the top.
+- Pour: Pour the sweet potato filling into your unbaked pie shell and smooth it out the top.

-- Bake: Bake for 40-45 minutes (or longer), or until lightly golden brown around the edges and *almost* set through the middle.
+- Bake: Bake for 45-50 minutes (or longer), or until lightly golden brown around the edges and *almost* set through the middle.
 It's OK if it's a LITTLE jiggly in the center.
-The pie will continue to bake as it cools (See Note 1).
+The pie will continue to bake as it cools (See Note 2).
+Internal temperature of the pie shoud be 170°F.

 - Cool: Turn the oven off and crack open the oven door, but do not remove the pie.
 Let the pie cool, gradually for about 10 minutes before removing it from the oven.
 Cooling the pie SLOWLY will help avoid cracks in the top of your pie.
 After about 10 minutes, remove pie from the oven and allow it to cool on a wire rack (or on the counter) for about 2 hours.

-- Serve: Slice and serve with whipped cream or vanilla ice cream!
+- Serve: Slice and serve with cinnamon whipped cream or vanilla ice cream!

 I love sweet potato pie.
 This recipe is very similar to my grandmas pie.
 Grandma always know best.